theazureguys/theazureguys.github.io/_posts/2025-07-05-update-basic-public-IP-VM-cli.md

 title: Updating a Basic Public IP to a Standard IP Using a Bash Script
 date: 2025-07-05 12:00:00 +/-TTTT
 categories: [Azure, PublicIP, Standard, Basic]
-tags: [azure, basic, to, standard, public, ip, migartion, cli, bash]     # TAG names should always be lowercase
+tags: [azure, basic, to, standard, public, ip, migartion, cli, bash, linux]     # TAG names should always be lowercase
 ---

 Microsoft has announced that Basic Public IP addresses will be <a href="https://www.theazureguys.co.uk/posts/basic-ips/" target="_blank">retired soon.</a>